 Political and social views are especially influenced by deep-seated emotions.
 For instance, impatience drives people to scorn political economy when its principles contradict personal beliefs.
 Similarly, admiration for power and awe of authority lead people to unreasonably glorify political figures or accept questionable policies.
 This reverence persists across political affiliations, from monarchists to revolutionaries, and this reflects a near-universal belief in the power of the state to solve social issues, despite its many failures.
 Emotion-based reverence for authority leads to exaggerated faith in governments and rulers, and causes people to overlook faults and mismanagement in public institutions.
 Historical examples include mismanagement within the British Navy, resistance to scientific remedies like lemon juice (Vitamin C) for scurvy, and extensive delays in adopting proven medical treatments.
 Even as states fail to meet basic responsibilities, citizens continue to trust state interventions, which shows an uncritical faith inherited from ages when rulers were seen as semi-divine.

-VIII - Educational Bias
+VIII - The Educational Bias

 Modern society, Spencer notes, is torn between two social imperatives: amity (promoting altruism) and enmity (endorsing self-interest and conflict).
 Societies, situated between primitive and future ideals, struggle with these dual doctrines: the religion of amity is about selflessness and forgiveness, while the religion of enmity upholds self-defense, competition, and honor in resistance.
 This duality, essential for survival and cooperation, creates a confusing compromise for individuals, who oscillate between extreme altruism and egoism, which results in conflicting social and personal values.